qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ................

 The :index:`Inverted Polygon` renderer allows user to define a symbol to fill in outside of the layer's polygons.
-As before you can select subrenderers.
+As above you can select subrenderers, namely Single symbol, Graduated, Categorized, Rule-Based or 2.5 D renderer.
-These subrenderers are the same as for the main renderers.

 .. _figure_symbology_7: